-As you can imagine, some Working Group chairs are much better at their jobs than others.
 When a WG has fulfilled its charter, it is supposed to cease operations.
 (Most WG mailing lists continue on after a WG is closed, still discussing the same topics as the Working Group did.)
 In the IETF, it is a mark of success that the WG closes up because it fulfilled its charter.
 This is one of the aspects of the IETF that newcomers who have experience with other standards bodies have a hard time understanding.
 However, some WG chairs never manage to get their WG to finish, or keep adding new tasks to the charter so that the Working Group drags on for many years.
-The output of these aging WGs is often not nearly as useful as the earlier products, and the messy results are sometimes called "degenerative Working Group syndrome."
+The output of these aging WGs is often not nearly as useful as the earlier products, and the messy results are sometimes attributed to what's called "degenerative Working Group syndrome".

-One important role of the chair is to decide which Internet Drafts get published as "official" Working Group drafts, and which don't.
-In practice, there is actually not much procedural difference between WG drafts and independent drafts; for example, many WG mailing lists also discuss independent drafts (at the discretion of the WG chair).
+There is an official distinction between WG drafts and independent drafts, but in practice, sometimes there is not much procedural difference.
+For example, many WG mailing lists also discuss independent drafts (at the discretion of the WG chair).
 Procedures for Internet Drafts are covered in much more detail later in this document.

-WG chairs are strongly advised to go to the new chairs' training lunch the first day of the IETF meeting.
-If you're interested in what they hear there, take a look at the slides at http://www.ietf.org/wgchair/index.htm.
+WG chairs are strongly advised to go to the WG leadership training that usually happens on the Sunday preceding the IETF meeting.
+There is also usually a WG chairs lunch mid-week during the meeting where chair-specific topics are presented and discussed.
+If you're interested in what they hear there, take a look at the slides at http://edu.ietf.org/.

-3.2 Getting Things Done in a Working Group
+5.2.
+Getting Things Done in a Working Group

 One fact that confuses many novices is that the face-to-face WG meetings are much less important in the IETF than they are in most other organizations.
 Any decision made at a face-to-face meeting must also gain consensus on the WG mailing list.
 There are numerous examples of important decisions made in WG meetings that are later overturned on the mailing list, often because someone who couldn't attend the meeting pointed out a serious flaw in the logic used to come to the decision.
+Finally, WG meetings aren't "drafting sessions", as they are in some other standards bodies: in the IETF, drafting is done elsewhere.

 Another aspect of Working Groups that confounds many people is the fact that there is no formal voting.
-The general rule on disputed topics is that the Working Group has to come to "rough consensus," meaning that a very large majority of those who care must agree.
+The general rule on disputed topics is that the Working Group has to come to "rough consensus", meaning that a very large majority of those who care must agree.
 The exact method of determining rough consensus varies from Working Group to Working Group.
+Sometimes consensus is determined by "humming" -- if you agree with a proposal, you hum when prompted by the chair; if you disagree, you keep your silence.
+Newcomers find it quite peculiar, but it works.
+It is up to the chair to decide when the Working Group has reached rough consensus.

-The lack of voting has caused some very long delays for some proposals, but most IETF participants who have witnessed rough consensus after acrimonious debates feel that the delays often result in better protocols.
+The lack of formal voting has caused some very long delays for some proposals, but most IETF participants who have witnessed rough consensus after acrimonious debates feel that the delays often result in better protocols.
 (And, if you think about it, how could you have "voting" in a group that anyone can join, and when it's impossible to count the participants?)
+Rough consensus has been defined in many ways; a simple version is that it means that strongly held objections must be debated until most people are satisfied that these objections are wrong.